 Evidence from Safe Work Australia shows that good work design can be used to prevent harm to health and safety, promote health and wellbeing and support work participation and productivity.

-The SMART model encourages consideration of to what degree a person has:
+The model encourages considering the extent to which a person has:

 • Stimulating work – requiring use of a variety of skills, performing a variety of tasks and problem-solving demands.